-Most of us have experienced that heart-shattering moment when you send the message to the wrong person.
+Have you ever wondered how to recall an email in Outlook?
+Most of us have experienced that heart-shattering moment when you send a message to the wrong person.

 Most smartphone communication apps have “Unsend” or “Delete for everyone” buttons, but it isn’t that common for email clients.

-Luckily, the Outlook recall email function allows its users to unsend messages in case they ever send one to the wrong person.
-So, if you’re looking for how to recall an email in Outlook, then read on for an in-depth guide.
+Luckily, the Outlook recall email function allows its users to unsend email messages in case they ever send one to the wrong person.
+So, if you’re looking for how to recall a sent email in Outlook, then read on for an in-depth guide.

 A Little About Outlook

 Microsoft Outlook is a great email client that allows users to manage their emails easily.
 It has several advantages over other mailing clients like Gmail.

 It features a friendly UI and excellent email management and seamlessly integrates with Microsoft Office.
 Therefore, it’s a great remote work productivity tool.